 It’s a gorgeous, sunny Sunday afternoon, so you throw open the windows to let a breeze in.
 As you admire the view from your apartment, you hear a familiar clicking sound from below. *Thud* – you close your windows in a huff.
 The last thing you want right now is your neighbour’s cigarette smoke wafting into your bedroom!

-Surveys show that 93% of Australians want to live in smoke-free homes.
+According to our 2016 Community Survey on Cancer Prevention, 93% of Australians want to live in smoke-free homes.
 Clearly, many of us think second-hand smoke is a nuisance.
 But is it a health risk?
 How concerned should you be?
 And what can you do about it?

 Is second-hand smoke a health risk?

 In a word: Yes.
 There are more than seven thousand chemicals in tobacco smoke, of which at least 250 are known to be harmful and at least 69 are known to cause cancer.
 Second-hand smoke causes more than 1.2 million premature deaths each year worldwide.